-When analyzing the condition of soil whether it is cultivated and chemical-free, there is a fact you know, that, it’s healthy.
+When analyzing the condition of soil, whether it is cultivated or chemical-free, there is a fact you know that it’s healthy.
 And healthy soil is alive.
 Yet, you may not necessarily know how things are going underground as much as on the surface.

 Acoustic emissions are what researchers have been observing for different types of soil structures by using piezoelectric sensors.

 You might also like this: Gardening in June | What to do?

-What they have discovered is interesting; when earthworms burrow tunnels, or roots grow, they make a specific noise that shows a meaningful connection back to root and worm activities.
+They have discovered that when earthworms burrow tunnels or roots grow, they make a specific noise that shows a meaningful connection back to root and worm activities.

-As they didn’t know that so far, -if that happened in the day or in the night, or under some circumstances like the humid condition of the soil -, this new method lets them discover the hidden underground life without digging it.
+As they didn’t know that so far -if that happened during the day or at night, or under some circumstances like the humid condition of the soil -this new method lets them discover the hidden underground life without digging it.

 For the first time in history, those acoustic sensors made it possible to observe biological activity in the soil, as the research proved to us.

 “Worms have more irregular acoustic emissions than roots; besides, they move much faster than roots underground as well.”

 Two different soil structures to compare

 The visual measurements and acoustic ones were compared to evaluate this hypothesis by comparing two different corn-planted soil structures in which earthworms were allowed to burrow their own ways.
 The divergence of those soils was, that while one of them was filled with loamy soil, another one was sandy soil-filled glass cells.

 According to the recorded acoustic emissions, which were sent in the form of 1-100kHz frequency wawes by piezoelectric sensors, those sound waves were generated when small grains of soil rub against each other by the movements of worms – which is impossible to be heard by humans.

 Researchers waited for 1 week for the worms to burrow and 19 days for the roots to grow.
 Recorded sound results created by both worms and roots that they found out after this long observation were highly coherent.

 The benefits of analyzing the condition of soil structure are not limited to this